ADA Signage Placement and Requirements

 Unless you work in construction or building regulation, you may be surprised to learn how many signage varieties exist in public spaces.
 The ADA now requires that every permanent space or room in a building incorporates ADA-compliant signs.
 Each space must also undergo a stringent construction and building process to ensure it is ready for use.

-If you are in the process of constructing a building or simply want to make sure your business or facility is ready to pass an ADA inspection, you need to consider the following types of signs and their designated purposes in any facility.
+If you are constructing a building or simply want to make sure your business or facility is ready to pass an ADA inspection, you need to consider the following types of signs and their designated purposes in any facility.
 These types of signs can be regulated by the ADA:

 - Building exit signs: Building exit signs are usually ceiling-mounted or overhanging signs that designate the fastest and safest ways to exit a building.